willfindlay/3000physicalview/README.md

 # 3000physicalview

-Loadable kernel module to run a page table walk on a userland virtual address.
+Loadable kernel module to run a page table walk on a userspace virtual address.

 Exposes an `ioctl` call for returning physical mapping given virtual mapping.

-**WARNING:** This module is unsecure.
+**WARNING:** This module is insecure.
 It should be used for teaching purposes only.
 Usage in a virtualized environment is recommended.

 ## Usage